top of page

 • Prepare a list of possible questions that you want to ask, but be flexible enough to allow for 'off-topic' story trails.

-These tips, and more, are covered in this video.
+These interview tips and more are covered in this video.

 What to Do Before Interviewing Your Family Member